 Maine’s Criminal Law system enforces laws specific to the State and does so to the utmost extent.
 Despite the obvious complexities of the criminal law system, the overall message is the same – if you break the law, there will be action held against you.
-Criminal defense attorneys Nichols & Churchill help members of the community understand exactly what happens within this framework so that justice is served the right way and the integrity of the state is upheld.
+Portland criminal defense lawyers Nichols & Churchill help those accused of a crime to understand exactly what happens within this framework so that justice is served the right way and the integrity of the state is upheld.

-The laws of Maine are published annually within 90 days of the end of each legislative session to include the following:
+The Maine’s criminal laws are published annually within 90 days of the end of each legislative session to include the following:

 - public laws

 - Initiated bills, if any, that became law or that received passage during the immediately preceding legislative session.

 Maine Criminal Code 17-A lists the various laws under four parts: